Introduction -renting as a contractor

 Renting as a contractor -the deposit protection scheme and your utility bills

+When you sign a contract to rent a house or flat, you may be required to pay a month or week’s rent in advance, as part of a deposit for the house or flat.
 In the UK, there is now in place a deposit protection scheme.
 Therefore, when renting a property as a UK contractor, under this tenancy deposit scheme the landlord must keep your deposit in a separate bank account.
 Additionally, under deposit protection schemes, the deposit will be refundable to you in the future when you eventually leave the contractor rental property.

 With regards to the associated utility costs, you should try and get these bills in your company’s name.
 Doing this will demonstrate that the costs are for your company rather than you.